elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-comparing-and-contrasting-information-help-in-understanding-the-relationship-between-information.md

 url: /learn/education-studies/questions/how-can-comparing-and-contrasting-information-help-in-understanding-the-relationship-between-information
 score: -1.0
 related_article1:
-    id: 165475
+    id: 165493
-    title: What is higher order learning and why is it important?
+    title: >-
+        What are the key components of developing analytical skills for critical thinking?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-higher-order-learning-and-why-is-it-important
+    url: /learn/education-studies/questions/what-are-the-key-components-of-developing-analytical-skills-for-critical-thinking
 related_article2:
-    id: 165487
+    id: 165499
-    title: What is the difference between lower order and higher order learning?
+    title: >-
+        What are some active engagement techniques to enhance the learning experience?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-difference-between-lower-order-and-higher-order-learning
+    url: /learn/education-studies/questions/what-are-some-active-engagement-techniques-to-enhance-the-learning-experience
 related_article3:
-    id: 165489
+    id: 165483
+    title: >-
-    title: What techniques can be used to enhance information retention?
+        How can knowledge be applied to solve real-world problems?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-techniques-can-be-used-to-enhance-information-retention
+    url: /learn/education-studies/questions/how-can-knowledge-be-applied-to-solve-realworld-problems
 related_article4:
     id: 165501
+    title: >-
-    title: What are some reflective practices that can enhance learning?
+        What are some reflective practices that can enhance learning?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-some-reflective-practices-that-can-enhance-learning
 related_article5:
-    id: 165482
+    id: 165488
-    title: What is the process of integrating multiple concepts to create a bigger picture?
+    title: >-
+        How can one transition from lower order to higher order learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-process-of-integrating-multiple-concepts-to-create-a-bigger-picture
+    url: /learn/education-studies/questions/how-can-one-transition-from-lower-order-to-higher-order-learning
 ---

 &nbsp;